flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/plugin-api.md

 +++
 title = "Plugin API"
-description = "Plugin API is the root interface of the SDK%apos;s API.
-It provides access to other API methods and configuration." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false
+description = "Plugin API is the root interface of the SDK&apos;s API.
+It provides access to other API methods within the SDK." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false